DMacMakes/dmacmakes.github.io/pages/ise102/ise102_week1.md

 * It's used to make Triple-A games, operating systems, office programs, art programs.
 * Used in Planes, fridges, satellites, watches, particle colliders. (picture)
 * Fast, low level aka "close to the metal"
-* Quite familiar to _Java_, _C#_, _ActionScript_ programmers.
+* Quite familiar to `Java`, `C#`, `ActionScript` programmers.
-* Somewhat familiar to _Python_ coders, and in some ways strange.
+* Somewhat familiar to `Python` coders, and in some ways strange.

-To **make a program in C++**, and many other languages, we follow these steps:
+## Making a program in C++

+We follow these steps, common to many languages:

-1. Write our instructions in a text file, called a **source file**, using the special grammar and vocabulary of the language.
+1. Write our instructions in a text file, called a `source file`, using the special grammar and vocabulary of the language.
 You can see example source code below.
-2. Feed that file into special programs that check for errors and, finding none, will produce a new _executable_ file, your program!Examples: `winword.exe`,  `battlenet.exe`
+2. Feed that file into special programs that check for errors and, finding none, will produce a new `executable` file, your program!
+Examples: `winword.exe`,  `battlenet.exe`
 3. Run the program on a computer.

-Below is the source code for an early version of _Knight's Journey_.
+Below is the `source code` for an early version of _Knight's Journey_.

 ```cpp
 // example c++ source code